wonderb0lt/riak-at-hda/insert/README.md

 To install, follow these steps:

 1. Obtain Python 2.7 (Should be included in most Linux Distributions)
-2. Obtain pip (a package installing tool for python)
+2. Obtain pip (Is in Debian/Ubuntu as "python-pip", elsewise download & install from [PyPi](https://pypi.python.org/pypi/pip))
 3. Install prerequisities for the insert script (pip install -r insert/requirements.txt)

 ...you should now be able to run the script!